-Since technical skills and special tools are required, some operations should be performed by an authorized dealer.
+Since technical skills and special tools are required, some operations should be performed by an authorized SEA-DOO sport boat dealer.

 Only perform procedure as detailed in this guide.
-It is recommended that the assistance of an authorized dealer be periodically obtained on other components/systems not covered in this guide and/or M^2 Jet Drive Operator's Guide.
+It is recommended that the assistance of an authorized SEA-DOO sport boat dealer be periodically obtained on other components/systems not covered in this guide and/or M^2 Jet Drive Operator's Guide.
 Unless otherwise specified, engine must not be running and the main battery cut-off switch must be turned OFF for all maintenance procedures.